 The District's net pension liability for the Plan is measured as the total pension liability, less the pension plan's fiduciary net position.
-The net pension liability of the Plan is measured as of June 30, 2019, using an annual actuarial valuation as of June 30, 2018 rolled forward to June 30, 2019 using standard update procedures.
+The net pension liability is measured as of June 30, 2020, using an annual actuarial valuation as of June 30, 2019 rolled forward to June 30, 2020 using standard update procedures.
 A summary of principal assumptions and methods used to determine the net pension liability is as follows.

-Notes to the Financial Statements For the Years Ended December 31, 2019 and 2018
+Notes to the Financial Statements For the Years Ended December 31, 2020 and 2019